 Emotionally distressing events, particularly those involving a loss

-Depression does not reflect a weakness of character and may not reflect a personality disorder, childhood trauma, or poor parenting.
+Depression does not reflect a weakness of character or a lack of trying to feel better.
 Social class, race, and culture do not appear to affect the chance that people will experience depression during their lifetime.

 Genetic factors contribute to depression in about half the people who have it.
 For example, depression is more common among first-degree relatives (particularly in an identical twin) of people with depression.
 Genetic factors can affect the function of substances that help nerve cells communicate (neurotransmitters).
 Serotonin, dopamine, and norepinephrine are neurotransmitters that may be involved in depression.

 Women are more likely than men to experience depression, although the reasons are not entirely clear.
 Of physical factors, hormones are the ones most involved.
-Changes in hormone levels can cause mood changes shortly before menstruation (as part of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before and usually end a few hours after a menstrual period begins.
-Premenstrual dysphoric... read more ), during pregnancy, and after childbirth.
+Changes in hormone levels can cause mood changes shortly before menstruation (as part of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before a menstrual period begins and usually end a few hours after the first day of a period... read more ), during pregnancy, after childbirth, and during menopause.
 Some women become depressed during pregnancy or during the first 4 weeks after giving birth (called baby blues or, if the depression is more serious, postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and loss of interest in usual activities during the first few weeks or months after delivery.
 Women who have had depression previously are... read more ).
 Abnormal thyroid function, which is fairly common among women, may also be a factor.

-Depression may occur with or be caused by a number of physical disorders and factors.
-Physical disorders may cause depression directly (as when a thyroid disorder Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
+Depression may occur with or be caused by a number of general medical disorders and factors.
+These disorders may cause depression directly (as when a thyroid disorder Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more affects hormone levels) or indirectly (as when rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more causes pain and disability).
-Often, a physical disorder both directly and indirectly causes depression.
-For example, AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more may cause depression directly if the human immunodeficiency virus (HIV), which causes AIDS, damages the brain.
+Often, a disorder both directly and indirectly causes depression.
+For example, AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more may cause depression directly if the human immunodeficiency virus (HIV), which causes AIDS, damages the brain.
 AIDS may cause depression indirectly by having an overall negative effect on the person’s life.

 Many people report feeling sadder in late autumn and winter and blame this tendency on the shortening of daylight hours and colder temperatures.
 However, in some people, such sadness is severe enough to be considered a type of depression (called seasonal affective disorder).

-The use of some prescription drugs, such as some beta-blockers (used to treat high blood pressure), can cause depression.
+The use of some prescription medications, such as some beta-blockers (used to treat high blood pressure), can cause depression.
 For unknown reasons, corticosteroids often cause depression when the body produces them in large amounts as part of a disorder (as in Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
-Cushing syndrome usually results from taking... read more ), but when they are given as a drug, they tend to cause hypomania Hypomania In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
-Mania is characterized... read more (a less severe form of mania) or, rarely, mania Mania In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
+Cushing syndrome usually results from taking... read more ), but when they are given as a medication, they tend to cause hypomania Hypomania In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
+Mania is characterized... read more (a less severe form of mania) or, rarely, mania Mania In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
 Mania is characterized... read more .
-Sometimes stopping a drug can cause temporary depression.
+Sometimes stopping a medication can cause temporary depression.

 Emotionally distressing events, such as loss of a loved one, can sometimes trigger depression, but usually only in people who are predisposed to depression, such as those who have family members with depression.
 However, depression may arise or worsen without any apparent or significant life stresses.